 - 1 cup spinach chopped

-- Preheat oven to 350 degrees F. Cook sausage, add broccoli and spinach and cook together with sausage.
+- Preheat oven to 350 degrees F. In the oven safe pan (cast iron or stainless steel), cook sausage until browned.
+Add broccoli and spinach and continue cooking together with sausage.

 - Mix ricotta, egg, parsley, 1-1/2 cups of the mozarella cheese, and parmesan cheese in a large bowl.